-Students are also prohibited from using a WCD to capture and/or transmit test information or any other information in a manner constituting fraud, theft, cheating or academic dishonesty; likewise, students are prohibited from using their WCDs to receive such information.
+Students are also prohibited from using a PCD to capture, record, and/or transmit test information or any other information in a manner constituting fraud, theft, cheating, or academic dishonesty.
+Likewise, students are prohibited from using PCDs to receive such information.

-Possession of a WCD by a student is a privilege that may be forfeited by any student who fails to abide by the terms of this policy or otherwise engages in misuse of this privilege.
+Possession of a PCD by a student at school during school hours and/or during extra-curricular activities is a privilege that may be forfeited by any student who fails to abide by the terms of this policy, or otherwise abuses this privilege.

-Violations of this policy may result in disciplinary action and/or confiscation of the WCD.
-The building principal may also refer the matter to law enforcement if the violation involves an illegal activity (e.g. child pornography).
+Violations of this policy may result in disciplinary action and/or confiscation of the PCD.
+The building principal-school administrator will also refer the matter to law enforcement or child services if the violation involves an illegal activity (e.g., child pornography, sexting).
 Discipline will be imposed on an escalating scale ranging from a warning to an expulsion based on the number of previous violations and/or the nature of or circumstances surrounding a particular violation.
-If the WCD is confiscated, it will be returned to the student's parent/guardian after the student complies with any other disciplinary consequences that are imposed.
-Any WCD confiscated by corporation staff will be marked in a removable manner with the student's name and held in a secure location in the building's central office until it is retrieved by the parent/guardian.
-WCDs in corporation custody will not be searched or otherwise tampered with unless school officials reasonably suspect that the search is required to discover evidence of a violation of the law or other school rules.
-Any search will be conducted in accordance with Policy 5771 - Search and Seizure.
-If multiple offenses occur, a student may lose his/her privilege to bring a WCD to school for a designated length of time or on a permanent basis.
+If the PCD is confiscated, it will be released/returned to the student's parent/guardian after the student complies with any other disciplinary consequences that are imposed, unless the violation involves potentially illegal activity in which case the PCD may be turned over to law enforcement.
+A confiscated device will be marked in a removable manner with the student's name and held in a secure location in the building's central office until it is retrieved by the parent/guardian or turned over to law enforcement.
+School officials will not search or otherwise tamper with PCDs in Corporation custody unless they reasonably suspect that the search is required to discover evidence of a violation of the law or other school rules.
+Any search will be conducted in accordance with Search and Seizure.
+If multiple offenses occur, a student may lose his/her privilege to bring a PCD to school for a designated length of time or on a permanent basis.

-A person who discovers a student in possession of or using a WCD in violation of this policy is required to report the violation to the building principal.
+A person who discovers a student using a PCD in violation of this policy is required to report the violation to the Dean of Students.

-Students are personally and solely responsible for the care and security of their WCDs.
-The governing board assumes no responsibility for theft, loss, damage or vandalism to WCDs brought onto its property, or the unauthorized use of such devices.
+Students are personally and solely responsible for the care and security of their PCDs.
+The Board assumes no responsibility for theft, loss, or damage to, or misuse or unauthorized use of, PCDs brought onto its property.

-Parents/guardians are advised that the best way to get in touch with their child during the school day is by calling the school office.
-Students may use school phones to contact parents/guardians during the school day.
+Parents/Guardians are advised that the best way to get in touch with their child during the school day is by calling the school office at 317-888-4401.